Upload Source Videos from Your Device

 4. Keep the tab open while Bevyl uploads

-On desktop, the dialog closes and the Source Videos page shows each file as it uploads and prepares.
-On mobile, the dialog may stay open so you can watch each file.
+On desktop, the dialog closes and Source Videos shows each file as it uploads and prepares.
+On mobile, the dialog may stay open.

-Large videos can take longer.
 If Bevyl says Still uploading.
-Large videos can take longer., wait for the upload to finish before closing the tab.
+Large videos can take longer., leave the tab open until it finishes.

 5. Wait for the videos to become ready

-After file upload finishes, Bevyl prepares the videos for editing.
-Individual video cards may show Processing and Processing video… while Bevyl works.
+After the upload, Bevyl prepares each video for editing; cards show Processing and Processing video… meanwhile.

-Ready means Bevyl processed the file.
-It does not confirm that the footage is relevant, high quality, or the right source for your next project.
+Ready means the file processed — not that the footage is relevant, sharp, or right for your next project.
+Judge that yourself.

 If something blocks you

-• File picker rejects a file: choose a video file in MP4, MOV, or WebM.
+• The picker rejects a file: use MP4, MOV, or WebM.

-• File is too large: upload a smaller version under 5 GB.
+• The file is too large: upload a version under 5 GB.

-• Batch is too large: upload 50 or fewer videos at a time.
+• The batch is too large: upload 50 or fewer videos at a time.

-• Upload seems stuck: keep the tab open while the affected cards show Processing or Processing video….
+• The upload seems stuck: keep the tab open while cards show Processing or Processing video….

-• The video is missing from project creation: open the source video detail page and confirm it shows Ready.
+• A video is missing from project creation: its detail page must read Ready first.

 Done

-You are done when each uploaded video you need shows See analysis in Source Videos or opens to a detail page with Ready.
-Bevyl does not show one batch-level success summary, so check the source library for failed, duplicate, or unwanted files before creating a project.
+Every video you need shows See analysis, and its detail page reads Ready.
+There is no batch-level summary — sweep the library for failed, duplicate, or unwanted files before you create a project.

 Next actions: